 Sugar coating of various fruits can also be regarded as part of this category of Chinese sweets or desserts.
 The traditional favourite fruit here is the hawthorn.
 Hawthorns are a member of the rose family and the red berries are the size of a large, round, rosehip.
 Eaten raw they are incredibly sour and quite astringent, but rolled in oil then confectioner’s sugar and left to dry gives the crunchy, sour hawthorns a crisp sweet white crust (bingtang shanzha; second picture).
 In northern China, street vendors sell glazed hawthorns (tanghulu, literally: ‘sugar calabash’; third picture), made by dipping skewered hawthorns in melted sugar.

-Gao or guo are rice based snacks that are typically steamed and may be made from glutinous or normal rice.
-These rice based snacks have a wide variety of textures and can be chewy, jelly-like, fluffy or rather firm.
+Gao or guo are soft glutinous snacks that are typically steamed and may be made from glutinous or normal rice.
+Some are made from sweet potato or yam; see e.g. the separate post on Sweet Potato & Yam Pastry These rice based snacks have a wide variety of textures and can be chewy, jelly-like, fluffy or rather firm.
 Various types of gao include Niangao, a popular type of rice cake, which can be served as a sticky treat or a pudding, flavored with red bean paste or rosewater (first picture), baitanggao, and tangyuan.